What is grief?

 Find support on social media

-Lots of people have set up their own online communities or accounts exploring grief and bereavement.
+Many people have set up their online communities or accounts exploring grief and bereavement.
 For example, the UK Motherless Daughters Facebook group is a closed space for people to share their experiences and feelings.

 These groups can be particularly helpful if you’re waiting for NHS support or are currently unable to access traditional support because of COVID-19.